Kunal0004/Sir-Chip/README.md

 ###  Hello.
-I'am Kunal, I mainly programme in Python - I occasionally code in JavaScript and Lua as well.
+I'am Kunal, I mainly programme in Python - I'am learning Javascript and occasionally in programme in lua.

-🛠 - Working on **Sync.**
+🛠 - Working on: **Sync.**

 💬 - Contact me on Discord; **kunalヅ#0004**